robertleifke/scraper/README.md

-# Cowtools
+# Insights

-Cowtools is a suite of tools to visualize Coincidence of Wants (CoWs) in batch auctions within the Cowswap protocol.
-The application provides insights into historical volume, showcases a CoWiness leaderboard, and displays data on recent batches.
+Insights is a suite of tools to visualize Numo markets.
+The application showcases historical volume, funding rate per market, and a leaderboard.

 ## Screenshot